JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### 5 December 2023

 Today, I finished the menu for my program.
 Right now, it is a basic console interface, and I built the ability to look up a record by the rowid, and generated a list of random names and emails and added them to a csv file for testing purposes.
 I also added the ability to read a list of names from a CSV file.

+### 6 December 2023

+Today, I took an unscheduled day off to try to get better.